Chinatown in New York

 If you would rather walk through Chinatown with an expert guide there are a few tours to choose from.
 Nothing stops you from wandering through the neighbourhood on your own, but a local guide will always be able to tell about the area’s history and current happenings in more depth.
 You can book a group tour like the ones below.

 A walking tour through SoHo, Little Italy and Chinatown shows you all the highlights of the area.
 You start from Spring Street in SoHo and explore the areas with a local guide.
 First-time visitors and more experienced travellers will definitely learn something new on this tour.
 You’ll be surprised how much you’ll be able to see during the few hours and you’ll definitely be able to take some great photos.

 If you are more interested in the food of Chinatown then the Chinatown and Little Italy Food Tour is perfect for you.
 The tour lasts for three hours.
 It takes you first to Little Italy and afterwards you’ll explore tasty Chinese specialties like dumplings and dim sum.
 You’ll receive a map with all the spots of the tour pointed out, so it’s easy to pay a second visit to the ones you liked most after the tour.

 Food and Drinks in Chinatown

 Of course, you should enjoy the real Chinese cuisine which is available at a lot of places, but for a delicious Dim Sum go to Golden Unicorn restaurant on 18 East Broadway.
-Do not expect the waiters to speak English though.
-One important reassurance: the Chinese eat here too.
+The place is truly authentic, with Chinese-speaking waiters and Chinese menus.
+You might run into a language barrier, but in the end, I always manage to get some good food.
+One important reassurance: the Chinese locals eat here too.

 Hotels in Chinatown